TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 1/2 Peter 1.9.md

 ---

-For he that lacketh these things is blind, seeing only what is near, having forgotten the cleansing from his old sins.
+For he who lacks these things is blind, seeing only what is near, having forgotten the cleansing from his old sins.